App

 Mutations

-You can create and update apps via the API using the following mutations.
+The API allows you to create and update apps using the following mutations.

 Create app

 The create_app mutation creates a new app via the API.
-You can specify which fields to return from the new app in the mutation response.
+You can specify which fields to return in the mutation response.

 mutation {